phaag/nfdump/README.md

 Build nfprofile used by NfSen; default is __NO__
 * __--enable-nftrack__
 Build nftrack used by PortTracker; default is __NO__

-This code no longer reads nfdump-1.5.x data files.
-If needed use nfdump up to v1.6.17

 Development and beta options